-Student Online Learning → Courses → Honors Comprehensive Health Education
+Student Online Learning → Courses → Honors Health Education A

-Registering for the MCPS blended learning course Honors Comprehensive Health Education is a multi-step process.
-The Student Online Learning office provides information about the registration process below.
-For further information or clarification of a particular step, please contact the Student Online Learning office at either 240-740-3950 or eLearning@mcpsmd.org.
+Applying for the MCPS online course Honors Health Education A is a multi-step process.
+The Student Online Learning office provides information about the application process below.
+For further information or clarification of a particular step, please contact the Student Online Learning office at eLearning@mcpsmd.org.

 Students are eligible to take Honors Comprehensive Health Education after completing Grade 9.
 Students currently in Grade 9 are eligible to register for the summer course when registration opens for summer courses.

 Detailed information about enrollment is available on the Registration tab on this page.

 Online courses use the same curriculum and learning outcomes as the courses taught in traditional school.
 They are designed to take advantage of the online format.
 Students who are most successful with online courses have good time management skills and are self-motivated.